 After many months or years of usage, it is possible that your drive will contain unnecessary files or leftover files from previous uninstallations.
 This might also include temporary files and some entries in the registry that your computer doesn’t need anymore.

 To remove these files, you can use third-party apps like CCleaner.
-This program is designed to clean your drives and to optimize and speed up your computer.
+This program is designed to clean your drives and speed up your computer.

 You can get a free copy of this software from its official website, https://www.ccleaner.com/.
 This software also has a paid for professional edition in which some advanced features are added.